Ubudu/IOS-SDK/README.md

         let namespace : NSString = "634b207ee2f313c109c58675b44324ac2d41e61e"
         ubuduSDK.appNamespace=namespace

-        //Optional profiling step: if user as enabled advertising, we add the idfa as the external id of the user
+        // Optional profiling step: if user as enabled advertising, we add the idfa as the external id of the user
-        //in order to  allow cross-application advertsing targeting.
+        // in order to  allow cross-application advertsing targeting.
 The id used by the hosting application could be used as well
-        //We could also add tags which can be used to target interactions;
+        // We could also add tags which can be used to target interactions;
         var idfa_mgr = ASIdentifierManager.sharedManager() as ASIdentifierManager
         var idfa_s : NSString?
         if idfa_mgr.advertisingTrackingEnabled {